-To find out how much it costs to insure your apartment or home (aka your insurance premium), you need to get a quote, which generally requires filling out info online, talking to a customer service representative or underwriter on the phone, or, in Lemonade’s case, chatting with a bot on the Lemonade app or online.
+To find out how much is renters insurance for your apartment or home (aka your insurance premium), you need to get a quote, which generally requires filling out info online, talking to a customer service representative or underwriter on the phone, or, in Lemonade’s case, chatting with a bot on the Lemonade app or online.

 Take note that you may need to pay tax and service fees in addition to your premium, depending on your state and insurance company.
 Any charges above and beyond the cost of your policy are not the premium.

 Insurance premium + tax + service fees = insurance payment